bahnk/SlideSeqFFPE/doc/steps.md

 ## Filter out Reads 1 that are too short

 Bead barcode and UMI sequences are contained in Read 1.
-Sometimes sequencing errors shorten Read 1, so this information is not available anymore.
+Sometimes, sequencing errors shorten Read 1, so this information is not available anymore.
-We need to remove these shortened read because we can't process them, and this is the purpose of this step.
+We need to remove these shortened reads because we can't process them, and this is the purpose of this step.

 We use the [cutadapt program](https://cutadapt.readthedocs.io/en/stable/) in order to do that.